ibm-cloud-docs/Cloudant/guides/managing_tasks.md

 or the details of just one particular view indexing task.
 The API reference has more information about the options.

-*Example of obtaining and formatting a list of active tasks:*
+### Example of obtaining and formatting a list of active tasks

 ```sh
 curl "https://$USERNAME:$PASSWORD@$USERNAME.cloudant.com/_active_tasks" | jq '.'